Essex County Council logo

 Mouse over links for pictures; click for detail page.

-This country park is centred on Marsh Farm, which is operated by Essex County Council on a semi-commercial basis.
-Both the farm itself, which raises cattle, sheep and other animals, and the surrounding grazing marsh are open to the public, with a small charge for entry to the farm.
-A number of themed walks have been laid out.
+Essex County Council operates Marsh Farm on a semi-commercial basis, raising cattle, sheep and other animals, and both the farm and the surrounding grazing marsh are open to the public, with a small charge for entry to the farm.

-The grazing marsh has a long history going back to when the first seawall was built in the 18th century.
-The land was purchased originally to build the new town, but it was decided that land below the 5-metre contour was not suitable for building because of the risk of flooding, and for that reason it became a country park.
-Part of the seawall surrounding Marsh Farm was in fact breached during the 'Great Flood' of 1953 and the remains are still visible from the new wall built further back.
+The grazing marsh has a long history going back to the 18th century.
+Part of its seawall was breached during the 'Great Flood' of 1953 and the remains are still visible from the new wall built further back.

-At the eastern end of the park is a nature reserve consisting of rough grassland, saltmarsh and a scrape – a shallow water lagoon.
+The nature reserve towards the eastern end consists of rough grassland, saltmarsh and a scrape – a shallow water lagoon.
 Hares are often about in the grassland and reed buntings nest along the dykes.
 The scrape attracts many wildfowl in winter and at migration periods, and especially wigeon and teal.

 Visiting

-Woodham Fen can be entered from the A132 (Basildon/Wickford–Woodham) at the Shaw Farm roundabout, 41/2 miles from Wickford, where it meets the B1012.
-To reach Marsh Farm turn right down Ferrers Road and follow Woodbine Road round to Marsh Farm Road.
+From the Shaw Farm roundabout on the A132 (where it meets the B1012), turn right down Ferrers Road and follow Inchbonnie Road round to Marsh Farm Road.
+SatNav: CM3 5WP.

-The railway station at South Woodham Ferrers is about five minutes' walk from Woodham Fen, and two miles from Marsh Farm via the creekside path.
-Bus services run to and from Chelmsford, Wickford and Basildon.
+South Woodham Ferrers station is about two miles from Marsh Farm via the creekside path.
+Bus services run to the park from the station.

 Accessible at all times via footpaths.
 Marsh Farm visitor centre open daily March–October, otherwise weekends only; 10am–5.30pm weekends, bank holidays and in summer, otherwise 10am–4.30pm.
 Visitor centre car park open 9am–6pm; riverside car park 8am–dusk.